-The Company shall evaluate the independence and suitability of the CPA engaged by the Company regularly, and no less frequently than once annually.
+The Company shall evaluate the independence and suitability of the CPA engaged by the Company regularly (no less frequently than once annually) with reference to Audit Quality Indicators (AQIs).
 In the event that the Company engages the same CPA without replacement for 7 years consecutively, or if the CPA is subject to disciplinary action or other circumstances prejudicial to the CPA's independence, the Company shall evaluate the necessity of replacing the CPA and submit its conclusion to the board of directors.